marcouderzo/CSDemoParser/Worklog.md

 - [Samuel Kostadinov](https://github.com/Neskelogth)

 ## Important note

-If your pc has the avast software, be sure to turn it off.
-The parser will not work properly if you leave it turned on.
+If your pc has Avast Antivirus, make sure to turn it off.
+The parser will not work properly if you leave it running.

 ## Project Requirements